 I’m going to call the first ever Slow Down September, on the whole, a win!
 I’m happy with how I did, and I’m definitely up to try it again, but not in October.
 Maybe January?
 We will see!

 How did you do with self care for Slow Down September?
 Are you doig another self care challenge?
-Let me know!Tags: Fitness, Lifestyle, Reading, Self Care September, Slow Down September
+Let me know!Tags: Self Care, Slow Down September